GSA-TTS/usagov-benefits-eligibility/content/life-events/disability.md

 lede: "Whether you are newly disabled or have a lifelong challenge, assistance may be available, including financial help."
 secondaryHeadline: "Disability Benefits"

+eligibilityCriteriaDescription: "Please check all the boxes and select the options that best describe your situation."

 eligibilityCriteria:
   - label: "About the person who died"
-    description: "Please check all the boxes that best describe the person who died."
+    description: ""
     criteriaGroupKey: deceased
     criteriaKeys:
       - deceased_paid_into_SS